idm-suedtirol/odh-docs/source/architecture.rst

-The architecture of the Open Data Hub is depicted in :numref:`arch-odh`, which shows its composing elements together with its main goal: To gather data from :strong:`Data Sources` and make them available to :strong:`Data Consumers`, which are usually third-party applications that use those data in any way that they deem useful, including (but not limited to) study the evolution of historical data, or carry out data analysis to produce :term:`Statistical Graphics`.
+This section describes the architecture of the Open Data Hub, depicted in :numref:`arch-odh`, which shows its composing elements together with its main goal: To gather data from :strong:`Data Sources` and make them available to :strong:`Data Consumers`, which are usually third-party applications that use those data in any way that they deem useful, including (but not limited to) study the evolution of historical data, or carry out data analysis to produce :term:`Statistical Graphics`.

+.. versionadded:: 2020-April API v2 have been introduced, which
+   modify also the architecture.

 .. _arch-odh: